krishnakanthnakka/MammoSAE/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

 ## 📣 Latest Updates
 - **Sep 7-2025**: Partial Code Release.
 Working to update remaining parts of the code.

 ## 🔥 Highlights
-- **Mammo-SAE**:  First SAE trained on Mammogram Vision-Language Foundation Model to interpret breast concepts such as mass, calcification.
+- **Mammo-SAE**:  First SAE trained on Mammogram Vision-Language Foundation Model (MammoCLIP) to interpret breast concepts such as mass, calcification.
--
+- **Latent Neuron Intervention**: We localise highest activated latent neurons in the presence of breast concepts, and then conduct top-k group intervention to understand the performance on downstream concept prediction
+- **Breast Concept Localization**: We visualize the top-k latent neurons that are responsible for downstream performance and study their alignment with ground-truth regions to understand the model behaviour.

 ---